jintorous/quantum-horizon/README.md

+A sincere request
+please remove the Script which was shown in correction.png.. i added the Joi .. but forget to remove the  validation in controller level in a hurry. utils\users.utils.js line no 95 to 100 (if (!checkStatus(details.Status)) ...})

 I've implemented The problem given with file structure  where there are two json files ..users.json and Task.json..  that's currently running smoothly

 However the mongodb wrappers also i have written .but its not tested as i dont have the Mongo in my system..